The Incredible Crash Dummies: Toys

-The Hot Wheels series

-After purchasing Tyco Toys in 1998, Mattel revived the Crash Dummies line under the Hot Wheels toy brand.
-The release this time was similar to the original motif: living dummies crash-testing vehicles.
-The four Dummies were Crash, Crunch, Splice and Gyro.
-Unlike the first generation, each one suffered damage from crashes in a different way.
-Crash fell apart like the majority of the original figures, Crunch's head could be bashed into his body, Splice split in two whenever he was involved in a crash, Gyro's upper and lower halves spun in opposite directions.
-Two others followed the four, Poppa and Flex.
-Poppa's upper half came of the leg followed by his eyes popping out and Flex bent over backwards.

 Related media

 Television

 In 1993, a half-hour television special called The Incredible Crash Dummies was produced.
 It was aired on Fox Kids on May 1, 1993.
 The animated short was entirely composed of computer generated imagery and centered on the adventures of Slick and Spin.
 A fellow Dummy named Ted has been chosen to use a new, indestructible torso module (Torso-9000), but his head is mixed up with an evil dummy's head, leading to the birth of Junkman.
 Slick and Spin try to free the kidnapped Dr. Zub from Junkman before the villain can extract the knowledge of how to mass-produce the torso.
 The special was later released on video and sold with the "Ted" action figure from the special as well as a second edition recolored Junkman.

 In 2004, a series of "Crash Dummies" animated shorts were commissioned for the Fox network and produced by 4Kids Entertainment.
 About a year later after it first aired, the graphics of the shorts were changed.
 The characters looked slightly darker, while the frame rate of the shorts were slightly slower.
 In this series, the dummies were named Crash, Splice, Crunch, and Gyro.
 In the fall of 2005, they were replaced by Teenage Mutant Ninja Turtles shorts.